nckstwrt/CM0102Loader/README.md

 The AutoLoadPatcheFiles option, when set to true, will look for .patch files in your CM0102 directory and apply those too.
 A good source of .patch files can be found at: https://github.com/nckstwrt/CM0102Patcher/blob/master/MiscPatches.zip (click Download)

+This Loader was built with Visual C++ 6 so that it can run on Win95 as easy as it does on Win10.
+Which also should work on things like PlayOnMac, etc.